Minimising hazardous household waste

 Using the correct quantities of chemicals to do the job in hand is very important particularly when products are being diluted.

-When disposing of unused hazardous materials be to do so responsibly, check with your local civic amenity site as most will be able to take them or else advice you what to do with particular items, you can find your closest location here
+Check with your local civic amenity site as most will be able to take them or else advice you what to do with particular items.

 Now, more than ever, we are better informed about the impact our consumer choices have on the environment.
 Consumerism is a real environmental concern; natural resources are depleting rapidly, so we all need to embrace the circular economy.
 This means thinking before we buy and asking ourselves these questions: